Bolivia Country Commercial Guide

 Last published date:

-According to INE, most of Bolivia’s imports in 2022 were combustibles and lubricants, industrial materials, consumables, and capital goods for industry.
+According to the INE, most of Bolivia’s imports in 2024 were combustibles and lubricants, industrial materials, consumables, and capital goods for industry.
 Principal U.S. exports to Bolivia include mineral oils/fuels, plastic materials, food preparations, halogenated olefins, heavy machinery, automobiles, and pharmaceuticals.
 These continue to be among the best sector prospects for U.S. exports.
 Additional potential prospects for U.S. exports to Bolivia include pharmaceutical products, medical instruments, vehicles, plastics, paper, and food products, including wheat, corn, cereals, and dairy.

 ×